Skip to main content

 Gogasheni

-A high-altitude village on the Javakheti Plateau, known for its medieval churches and breathtaking views of the Mtkvari canyon.
+A high-altitude agricultural village on the Javakheti Plateau, featuring 13th-century stone architecture and deep views of the Mtkvari canyon.

 Geography and Landscape